tgip/Bootcamp_Space_Invaders/README.md

 # Bootcamp_Space_Invaders

+Edit this file when ...
-To create a task, preface list items with [ ].
-To mark a task as complete, use [x]. if your working on something ... put WIP in front of the [ ] and add your name (so we don't all work on the same thing ...)
+If you want to create a task, preface list items with [ ].
+To mark a task as complete, use [x].
+If your working on something ... put WIP in front of the [ ] and add your name (so we don't all work on the same thing ...)

 TODO :
 - [ ] Everything ...